carlosonunez/blog.carlosnunez.me/content/post/getting-output-from-docker-containers-from-within-ansible.md

 title: "Getting output from Docker containers from within Ansible"
 date: "2018-07-20 17:07:20"
 slug: "getting-output-from-docker-containers-from-within-ansible"
+description: >-
+  Deploying Docker containers through Ansible is easy.
+  Getting output?
+Not so much.
+This post explains how to work around this.
 ---

 # The Problem

-You want to use Ansible's <code>docker_container</code> module to do stuff, but want to also perform actions based on their output without specifying a logging driver or writing to a temp file.
+You want to use Ansible's `docker_container` module to do stuff, but want to also perform actions based on their output without specifying a logging driver or writing to a temp file.

 # The Solution